All Episodes

 That's pretty sad.

-I mean, you entered the radio world, the television world, and there's a full-on, well-funded, and when I mean well funded, we're talking about over the years, hundreds of millions of dollars to silence conservatives on on radio and on Fox News and to shut people down, and they they work through a bunch of other ways.
+I mean, you entered the radio world, the television world, and there's a full-on, well-funded, and when I mean well-funded, we're talking about over the years, hundreds of millions of dollars to silence conservatives on radio and on Fox News and to shut people down.

-There are people right now that tape every single word of every time I'm on the air in the hopes that somebody, a guest, myself, somebody says one thing, one word, one phrase that that they think they can use that would be actionable to get my voice silenced.
+There are people right now that tape every single word of every time I'm on the air in the hopes that somebody, a guest, myself, somebody says one thing, one word, one phrase that they think they can use that would be actionable to get my voice silenced.

-Um I'm a mainstream conservative, uh, governor.
+I'm a mainstream conservative, Governor.

-You've known me, I've been on the air thirty-three years.
+I've been on the air 33 years.

-And I I I am stunned now.
+And I am stunned now.

-It's it's taken on this alarming level and I then I'm not sure when it ends and where it ends and how it ends, and it's just dangerous to me.
+And I'm not sure when it ends and where it ends and how it ends.

 Well, whatever happened to the people on the left who used to say, even in regards to things that were pornographic, hey, if you don't like it, just turn it off.